 3. Blogging Baby!

 Shopify: Y’all, I **HATE** how the store blogs on Shopify look.
-I did a bunch of blog posts for my peeps at FaithHaus, and really got acquainted with the feature there (they use Shopify).
+I did a bunch of blog posts for a client, and really got acquainted with the feature there (they use Shopify).
 It’s not searchable, doesn’t really let you use keywords, etc etc. Blogging is such an important part of any online store, both for SEO and because you want to create content people want to read.
 And ugly blogs are not enticing to readers.

 WooCommerce: So, WordPress originally started out as a blogging platform, so it’s safe to say that the blog feature is better than Shopify’s.
 However, it’s not as intuitive as Shopify’s blog, and you’ll need to install an SEO plug-in (I recommend Yoast) for correct SEO.